Happy New Year everybody! I hope you all had a lovely Christmas, and that 2018 is a joyful and prosperous year for you. 🙂

 - The Two Ronnies: Christmas With The Stars 1972 & Morecambe & Wise: Christmas Special 1977 – It wouldn’t be Christmas without either of these wonderful comedy double acts, so you always get one or two of their Christmas specials repeated, and they’re always a great mix of variety, humour and music.

 So there you have it.
-It was a lovely Christmas for both my mother and I, easily our best one for a while, and I hope you enjoyed reading about it.
+It was a lovely Christmas for both my mother and I, easily our best one for a while, and I hope you enjoyed reading all about it.

 It’s amazing to reflect on how much I’ve done over the last 12 months as well.
 If you’d told me even just a year or two ago what 2017 would involve, I wouldn’t have believed you.
 It’s just been crazy.
 After living a normal, happy, quiet, routine life for such a long time, this year has been a completely fresh start for me, one that I very much needed.
 And I’m very glad that I’ve been able to grasp the opportunity so firmly.